ARM-software/arm-trusted-firmware/docs/firmware-design.md

 BL2 loads the BL33 image (e.g. UEFI or other test or boot software) from platform storage into non-secure memory as defined by the platform.

-BL2 relies on BL31 to pass control to BL33 once secure state initialization is complete.
+BL2 relies on EL3 Runtime Software to pass control to BL33 once secure state initialization is complete.
 Hence, BL2 populates a platform-specific area of memory with the entrypoint and Saved Program Status Register (`SPSR`) of the normal world software image.
 The entrypoint is the load address of the BL33 image.
 The `SPSR` is determined as specified in Section 5.13 of the [PSCI PDD] [PSCI].
-This information is passed to BL31.
+This information is passed to the EL3 Runtime Software.

-#### BL31 (EL3 Runtime Firmware) execution
+#### AArch64 BL31 (EL3 Runtime Software) execution

 BL2 execution continues as follows: